felipeeflores/search-app/README.md

 ## Programming Principles and Choices

  - Use the [cats](https://typelevel.org/cats/) library for functional constructs and data types.
  - Use [cats-effect](https://typelevel.org/cats-effect/) library for managing effects and execution.
  - Use [fs2](https://fs2.io/#/) for feeding data as streams for high performance and low resource consumption.
  - Prefer immutability (with the exception of search index being mutable, as explained in the previous section)
  - Prefer the tagless final encoding for adopting the principle of least knowledge/power.
-- Use dependencies as functions: that is, DI is implemented by defining/passing dependencies as functions.
+ - Use dependencies as functions: that is, DI is implemented by defining/passing dependencies as functions (checked at compile time).
  - Use the type system as much as possible to prevent invalid states or incorrect values been passed around (ADTs, newtypes and the like are used everywhere).
  - Use an ADT to represent application errors.
+ - Use [circe](https://circe.github.io/circe/) as json decoding library.
  - Use parser combinators for query parsing.
+See [atto](https://tpolecat.github.io/atto/) library
  - Use cats `Show` typeclass to represent data types as Strings to print in the client console.

 ## Requirements